Allicolyer/personal-website/_posts/2016-09-01-technovation.markdown

 img: technovation-team.jpg # Add image post (optional)
 tags: [Curriculum] # add tag
 ---
-During my time at Iridescent I worked as a curriculum developer for [Technovation](http://technovationchallenge.org/){:target="_blank"}.
+As a curriculum developer at Iridescent, I make curriculum for [Technovation](http://technovationchallenge.org/){:target="_blank"}.
 Technovation is a technology entrepreneurship program for girls ages 10-18.
 Every year Technovation invites girls from around the world to identify a problem in their community, and then challenges them to solve it.
 Girls work in teams and are supported by mentors to develop a mobile app and to launch a startup.
 In 2017 over 11,00 girls from more than 100 countries participated in Technovation.

 ### Curriculum Overview